SDMourtas/MWASDT/README.md

 Additionally, all GDP datasets were retrieved from FRED at https://fred.stlouisfed.org/

 The main article used is the following:
-*	S.D.Mourtas, E.Drakonakis and Z.Bragoudakis, "Forecasting the Gross Domestic Product using a weight direct determination neural network", (submitted)
+*	S.D.Mourtas, E.Drakonakis and Z.Bragoudakis, "Forecasting the Gross Domestic Product using a weight direct determination neural network", AIMS Mathematics, 8(10), 24254-24273, 2023

 # M-files Description